Microsoft/azure-docs.pt-pt/articles/cosmos-db/index-overview.md

  SELECT * FROM container c ORDER BY c.property1, c.property2
 ```

-- Consultas com filtro `ORDER BY`e .
-Estas consultas podem utilizar um índice composto se `ORDER BY` a propriedade do filtro for adicionada à cláusula.
+- Consultas com filtro e `ORDER BY` .
+Estas consultas podem utilizar um índice composto se a propriedade do filtro for adicionada à `ORDER BY` cláusula.

 ```sql
  SELECT * FROM container c WHERE c.property1 = 'value' ORDER BY c.property1, c.property2